Seclusion and restraint practices in the U.S. education system: Practices

 Restraints are defined by the U.S. Department of Education as "a personal restriction that immobilizes or reduces the ability of a student to move his or her torso, arms, legs, or head freely".

 Prone restraints are a practice where students are physically held, face-down, on the floor.

 Seclusion is defined by the Department of Education as "the involuntary confinement of a student alone in a room or area from which the student is physically prevented from leaving".

 Legality by state

 Although these practices are not regulated at the federal level, federal guidelines suggest these practices should never be used except if a student's behavior "poses imminent danger of serious physical harm to self or others".

 Connecticut

 Restraint and seclusion are legal in Connecticut.
 The acts were recorded to have taken place tens of thousands of times per year for over a decade, especially to Black students and students with autism.
 A bill introduced in 2023, SB 1200, would replace seclusion with a time-out in an unlocked room and limit when restraint is allowed.

+New York

+In 2024, the Salmon River Central School District in upstate New York was investigated after photos revealed wooden “timeout boxes” in classrooms, raising concerns that the structures constituted prohibited seclusion, particularly for students with disabilities.
+The district removed the boxes, placed multiple administrators on leave, and faced condemnation from state officials and the Saint Regis Mohawk Tribal Council, highlighting the legal ban on seclusion and its disproportionate harm to marginalized students.